mayouni/stzlib/libraries/stzlib/doc/guides/stz-sections-merging-guide.md

 ## Introduction

+Softanza library provides three sophisticated methods for merging sections (pairs of numbers representing ranges): `MergeInclusive()`, `MergeOverlapping()`, and `MergeSections()`.
+These features are designed to handle different types of range-merging scenarios, offering both specialized and comprehensive solutions for real-world algorithmic problems.

+## The Nature of Sections

 Before exploring the merging features, let’s clarify what we mean by "sections."
 In Softanza, a section is represented as a pair of numbers `[n1, n2]`, where:

 - `n1` is the starting point